 His research and teaching interests are in global environmental governance, international political economy, security and conflict studies, and experiential learning approaches.

-Andrew is also the academic lead for the RBC Sustainability Leadership Certificate offering students the opportunity to learn practical skills and tools to lead and inspire change.
+Andrew has previously been the academic lead for the RBC Sustainability Leadership Certificate, which offers students the opportunity to learn practical skills and tools to lead and inspire change.

 In addition to his teaching and PhD commitments, Andrew sits on the research committee for the MacEachen Institute for Public Policy and Governance, and is a Doctoral Fellow at both the Jean Monnet European Union Centre of Excellence and the Centre for the Study of Security and Development.